JKrefting/TAD-Evolution/README.md

 # TAD-Evolution

-Genome organisation is crucial for a variety of genomic functions.
-Topologically associating domains (TADs) are genomic regions characterised by frequent intra-regional contacts.
-These contacts are essential for gene regulation and the disruption of TADs should thus be negatively selected during evolution.
-In this project, we compare human TADs to rearrangements in whole-genome alignments of different vertebrate species to find out whether TADs can be considered conserved building blocks of genomes.
-Furthermore, gene expression analysis is conducted to investigate expression patterns of orthologs with regard to TAD rearrangements.
-Together, this tests the hypothesis that TADs constitute the structural basis for gene regulation whose conservation can be explained by maintaining important regulatory environments.
+### Background
+The human genome is highly organized in the three-dimensional nucleus.
+Chromosomes fold locally into topologically associating domains (TADs) defined by increased intra-domain chromatin contacts.
+TADs contribute to gene regulation by restricting chromatin interactions of regulatory sequences, such as enhancers, with their target genes.
+Disruption of TADs can result in altered gene expression and is associated to genetic diseases and cancers.
+However, it is not clear to which extent TAD regions are conserved in evolution and whether disruption of TADs by evolutionary rearrangements can alter gene expression.

+### Results
+Here, we hypothesize, that TADs represent essential functional units of genomes, which are selected against rearrangements during evolution.
+We investigate this using whole-genome alignments to identify evolutionary rearrangement breakpoints of different vertebrate species.
+Rearrangement breakpoints are strongly enriched at TAD boundaries and depleted within TADs across species.
+Furthermore, using gene expression data across many tissues in mouse and human, we show that genes within TADs have more conserved expression patterns.
+Disruption of TADs by evolutionary rearrangements is associated with changes in gene expression profiles, consistent with a functional role of TADs in gene expression regulation.

+### Conclusions
+Together, these results indicate that TADs are conserved building blocks of genomes with regulatory functions that are rather often reshuffled as a whole instead of being disrupted by rearrangements.

 # Workflow